yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 substantially easier, at least in theory:

-1. **Service discovery:** Service A doesn't need to discover the addresses of B and C, it can just let the proxy do that.
+1. **Service discovery:** Service A doesn't need to discover the addresses of B and C, it can just let the control plane and proxy do that.
-2. **Encryption:** Encryption is now easier because all hosts are running proxies that are set up to do this, and we don't need to mess with the details of TLS in various app HTTP libraries.
+2. **Encryption:** Encryption is now easier because all hosts are running proxies that are designed to handle this, and we don't need to mess with the details of TLS in the services themselves.
 3. **Complex routing:** If we want to test a new variation of service B, for instance, we can configure the mesh to send 1% of traffic to the new instance and the rest to the older ones.
+  If we discover a problem, we can reroute the traffic without redeploying the client code.
-4. **Cross-fleet networking observability:** Since all communication goes through the same layer, the mesh can expose a uniform set of metrics and logs for all inter-service links.
+4. **Cross-fleet networking observability:** Since all communication goes through the same layer, the mesh can expose a standardized set of metrics and logs for all inter-service links.

 These benefits are particularly big when you're in an environment with a diverse set of client and server implementations.
 Service A might be Ruby, B golang, and C Java.
-Sure, you could add mTLS, uniform observability, etc. directly into each service, but you're going to have to re-implement the same logic multiple times in multiple languages.
+Sure, you could add mTLS, standardized metrics, etc. directly into each service, but you're going to have to re-implement the same logic multiple times in multiple languages.
 Even if the services are written in the same language, they are probably not going to be using the same client and server implementations uniformly.

 ### Implementations

-Reviewing the various service mesh implementation options is beyond the scope of this post.
-Instead, I'll refer you to [this site](https://servicemesh.es/), which has a nice summary and seems fairly up-to-date.
+Reviewing existing service mesh implementations is beyond the scope of this post.
+Instead, I'll refer you to [this site](https://servicemesh.es/), which has a nice summary and seems up-to-date.
 As an alternative to adopting an off-the-shelf implementation, some companies simply take a "roll your own" approach using [Envoy](https://www.envoyproxy.io/) plus a custom-built control plane service; this is what we did at Stripe.